Contributing to sed#

 git clone https://github.com/OpenCOMPES/sed.git

-4. Install Dependencies: - Navigate to the project directory and install the project dependencies (including development ones) using Poetry:
+5. Install Dependencies: Navigate to the project directory and install the project and its dependencies (including development ones) in “editable” mode using uv.
+Optionally, the jupyter notebook can be installed as well:

 Development Workflow#